hedera-dev/foundry-test-smart-contract/README.md

 # Test Smart Contracts on Hedera using Foundry
-A Hedera project with a sample smart contract that uses Foundry to write unit tests in Solidity to test smart contracts
+A Hedera project with a sample smart contract that uses Foundry to write unit tests in Solidity to test smart contracts.
+This is a project utilizing TypeScript.

 ## Tutorial
 This repo pertains to the tutorial: